Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/databases-on-aws.md

 ---

 - allows you to have an exact copy of your production DB in another AZ
+- synchronous
 - AWS handles the replication
 - RDS automatically failover to the standby in case of failures
   - no manual intervention
+  - aws changes the dns endpoint to the ipv4 of the standby
 - for DR only
 - only for
   - MySQL